Introduction

 with a phone number filled in.
 The top level list of suggestions can have a maximum

-of 11 suggestions, but for most RBM-compatible mobile handsets, we do not recommend more
+of 11 suggestions, but for most RCS-compatible mobile handsets, we do not recommend more

 than about 3-4 suggestions due to graphical awkwardness of longer lists.
 The maximum